 Once you have created all the learning tasks, you can create the project.
 You will find the button for this in the left-hand menu under ‘Task administration’.

-In the next step, enter a short description text.
-Also decide here whether the learning tasks in the project should be activated one after the other (‘Individually’) or all at once (‘All’).
+In the next step, enter a brief description.
+Here, you should also decide whether the learning tasks for the project should be unlocked one after the other (‘One at a time’) or all at once (‘All at once’).

 In step 2, you compile the learning tasks that belong to the project.
 If you have assigned keywords to the learning tasks in advance, you can also filter by these.